nishand17/r-fifa-ratings/README.md

 - With ggplot2 and RStudio, this data is then visualized into 5 distinct histograms, density plots, and dotplots.

 # How to Run:
+- In your R console, use the source() function to run each of the R scripts

 # Graphs Screenshots: